-During PJ16 (29 October 2018), Juno-UVS observed the development of a particularly limited dawn storm-like event (Figure 4).
-Around 20:19 UT, the instrument captured the appearance of three transient (~6 minutes) spots poleward of the midnight arc of the main emission.
+During PJ16 (October 29, 2018), Juno-UVS observed the development of a particularly limited dawn stormlike event (Figure 4).
+Around 20:19 UT, the instrument captured the appearance of three transient (~6 min) spots poleward of the midnight arc of the main emission.
 Moreover, the midnight arc itself was fainter than during PJ11 and the number of spots was also smaller.
-211 The brightness of the enhanced the dawn arc of the main emission observed at 23:39 UT was fairly dim (~500 kR), and the area concerned with the enhancement was limited (~10° in 212 longitude).
-While the sequence of events is similar to the one observed on PJ11, which is why 213 we identify it here as a dawn storm, it would probably not have qualified as a dawn storm in 214 previous studies, due to its limited extent and brightness.
-This reason, together with the fact that 215 216 Juno observes the whole auroral region, including the nightside where dawn storms arise, almost continuously for ~8 hours explains the discrepancy between our detection rate and the one 217 deduced from HST, which only focused on the expansion phase.
-The second dawn storm on PJ5 218 219 is another example of such a limited dawn storm (Figure 3, top right panel).
+The brightness of the enhanced the dawn arc of the main emission observed at 23:39 UT was fairly dim (~500 kR), and the area concerned with the enhancement was limited (~10° in longitude).
+While the sequence of events is similar to the one observed on PJ11, which is why we identify it here as a dawn storm, it would probably not have qualified as a dawn storm in previous studies, due to its limited extent and brightness.
+This reason, together with the fact that Juno observes the whole auroral region, including the nightside where dawn storms arise, almost continuously for ~8 h explains the discrepancy between our detection rate and the one deduced from HST, which only focused on the dawn storm expansion phase.
+The second dawn storm on PJ5 is another example of such a limited dawn storm (Figure 3, top right panel).